gkapfham/www.gregorykapfhammer-old.com/_posts/2019-11-15-Breaking-Benefits.md

 analysis and data visualization tasks.
-Using Mathematica and Matlab soon proved frustrating since, as commercial software, I could not share them with my graduating students or my colleagues who worked at institutions that did not have the expensive software.
+Using Mathematica and Matlab soon proved frustrating since, as commercial software, I could not share them with my graduating students or my colleagues who worked at institutions that did not have these expensive tools.
 One summer I gave up and rewrote tens of thousands of lines of code in Matlab and Mathematica in the R language for statistical computation.
 While I always appreciated R through many years of use, it never felt to me like a general-purpose programming language and, in recent years, I